fscorrupt/awesome-stars/README.md

 ## Go

+- [netbirdio/netbird](https://github.com/netbirdio/netbird) - Connect your devices into a secure WireGuard®-based overlay network with SSO, MFA and granular access controls.
+- [schollz/croc](https://github.com/schollz/croc) - Easily and securely send things from one computer to another :crocodile: :package:
+- [FrenchGithubUser/Dasharr](https://github.com/FrenchGithubUser/Dasharr) - Dashboard of your indexers' usage
 - [r0bc94/JellyfinDownloader](https://github.com/r0bc94/JellyfinDownloader) - Tool to download Series or Movies from a Jellyfin Server
 - [brianshea2/addr.tools](https://github.com/brianshea2/addr.tools) - possibly useful tools for the Internet
 - [marcopiovanello/yt-dlp-web-ui](https://github.com/marcopiovanello/yt-dlp-web-ui) - A terrible web ui and RPC server for yt-dlp.
 Designed to be self-hosted.